DagSonsteboSB/cloudstack-docs/rtd/source/concepts.rst

    storage, and doesn't affect traffic for primary storage.
 This includes traffic such as VM templates and snapshots, which is sent between the secondary storage VM and secondary storage servers.
-   CloudStack uses a separate Network Interface Controller (NIC) named storage NIC for storage network traffic.
+   CloudStack uses a separete storage NIC for storage network traffic.
    Use of a storage NIC that always operates on a high bandwidth network allows fast template and snapshot copying.
 You must configure the IP range to use for the storage network.

 These traffic types can each be on a separate physical network, or they